eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/offline_mode.rst

     A |help| button opens a contextual help panel with a link to this documentation page.

 You can also move the playback cursor directly on a recording chart: left-drag on the plot to move the cursor, and right-click to read the nearest point's value.
+On :ref:`Topic Charts <topic_charts>`, each series' value at the cursor position is shown next to its entry in the chart legend, so the legend reads out the value of every series at the current playback point as you scrub.

 .. _offline_mode_panes: